ddev/ddev/docs/content/users/usage/database-management.md

 You can also:

 * Use [`ddev mysql`](../usage/commands.md#mysql) or `ddev psql` or the `mysql` and `psql` commands inside the `web` and `db` containers.
-* Use phpMyAdmin for database imports—just be aware it’s much slower.
+* Use phpMyAdmin for database imports.
+(It’s much slower, though!)

 ## Database Backends and Defaults